kimjoar/writings/understanding-backbone.md

 Now we can declare in the constructor what we want to happen when a status is added, instead of `addStatus` being responsible for handling success.
-The only responsibility `addStatus` should have is adding a status, not handling its consequences.
+The only responsibility `addStatus` should have is backend communication, not updating the DOM.

-# Litt uklar siste setning, kanskje noko meir som:
-# "The only responsibility `addStatus` should have is backend
-# communication, not updating the DOM."

 As we no longer deal with the view in the `success` callback we can move the triggering of the event into the `add` method on `Statuses`: